LTC Daniel Wardrop congratulating Joseph E. Siwy on his promotion to Captain - 1968

 and my last official duty

-photo of friend.
+photo of a good friend.

 CPT Joseph Marino